 Since 2010 she has been consultant for companies, associations and professionals in the field of web contents and corporate videos.

-She is in charge of communications and editing blogs for the Finocchiaro Law Firm.
+She is in charge of communications and editing blog for the Finocchiaro Law Firm.